OmarMiniesy/Notes/Security/Web Application Security/Command Injection.md

 * If that is not the case, then strong input validationr required.
 	* Validating against whitelist.
 	* Validating data type.
+* Input sanitization and validation.
+* Server configuration.
+	* Limit the scope of accessibility by the web application.
+	* Reject requests with encodings.
+	* Use web application [[Firewall]]s.
+	* Run the web server as a low privileged user.

 ---